 Democrats increasingly rely on affluent suburbanites.
 Does that spell the end of a bold economic agenda?
 A forum with Heather Gautney, Ro Khanna, Dorian Warren, and others.

 The United States ranked first on health security; then came COVID-19.
 In place of technocratic hubris, we need robust new forms of democratic humility.

 To generate local, inclusive prosperity, cities must think beyond tech accelerators and science parks and instead embrace a wider range of innovation strategies.

-Market fundamentalism has failed to improve economic and social conditions.
-Now, we need a mission-oriented approach to the economy that embraces an active role for government in spurring growth and innovation.
+We need a mission-oriented approach to the economy that embraces an active role for government in spurring growth and innovation.

 AI can be used to increase human productivity, create jobs and shared prosperity, and protect and bolster democratic freedoms—but only if we modify our approach.

 We publish leading scholars, activists, and writers on the most pressing political debates of our time.

 But as a small nonprofit, we rely on reader support.
 Will you help support bold thinking about a more just world?

 That’s what sociologist Alondra Nelson says of Boston Review.
 Independent and nonprofit, we believe in the power of collective reasoning and imagination to create a more just world.

 That’s why there are no paywalls on our website, but we can’t do it without the support of our readers.
 Will you make a tax-deductible contribution today?